amusecode/amuse/doc/install/howto-install-AMUSE.rst

     * phiGRAPE
     running generate_main

-If everything goes well all legacy codes will be build (sse, hermite0, bhtree and phiGRAPE).
+If everything goes well all community codes will be build (e.g. sse, hermite0, bhtree, phiGRAPE and many others).

-In order to use either MESA, SEBA or ATHENA the codes must be downloaded additionally.
+In order to use codes not stored in the AMUSE repository (e.g. MESA, ATHENA, Rebound and some others), the codes must be downloaded additionally.
 This is done automatically after setting the environment variable DOWNLOAD_CODES to 1.
 Alternatively, instead of a plain 'make' like in the example above you could do:

 .. code-block:: sh

     > make DOWNLOAD_CODES=1

-or
+or:

 .. code-block:: sh

     > make mesa.code DOWNLOAD_CODES=1
-    > make seba.code DOWNLOAD_CODES=1
     > make athena.code DOWNLOAD_CODES=1